 Moreover, it’s important to invest in tools that automate this kind of testing and can work with your Continuous Integration/Continuous Delivery (CI/CD) environment.
 Manual testing is expensive and is not conducive to the repeatable examination of device quality.
 This is especially important for stability testing, which must be run by an automation engine to be performed at all.

 PassPort by QA Cafe is designed specifically to assist developers building these kinds of devices, as well as the service providers and cable operators that are deploying their own set-top-boxes.
-It contains hundreds of test scenarios to cover the connectivity and stability testing mentioned above that can be run simply and easily by testers.
-This includes:
+It contains hundreds of test scenarios to cover the connectivity and stability testing mentioned above that can be run easily by testers with just a few simple steps:

-PassPort also has hundreds of Wi-Fi test cases that cover a number of different technologies and security modes.
-Contact us to learn more!
+PassPort also has hundreds of Wi-Fi test cases covering various technologies and security modes that are extremely valuable for STB testing.